angeleah/webrickroll/README.md

   + Add the gem to the Gemfile( gem "webrickroll") and bundle.
   + Do this in a separate tab and then close it to leave no suspicion.
   + Stop and restart the server
   + Allow your unsuspecting victim to navigate to any route within your app.
+If you are using Safari you are in for a special surprise.
   + Enjoy the video and feel the sweet victory of pulling off a hilarious prank.
   + Simply remove the gem from the Gemfile and re-bundle to remove Rickrolling.
   + Lock your computer the next time you go to the bathroom.